cecileRx/cecileRx.github.io/_posts/2020-08-25-customize-devise-message.markdown

 en:
   devise:
     registrations:
       sign_up: "Hello there, %{username}!
-Glad to welcome you here!."
+Glad to welcome you here!"
 ````

 ### Debugging...